Approach

 Lifecycle documentation, not point-in-time snapshots

-OCC, FDIC, and NCUA guidance requires documentation across the full vendor lifecycle — pre-contract due diligence, ongoing monitoring, contract management, and termination.
+OCC, FDIC, CFPB, and NCUA guidance requires documentation across the full vendor lifecycle — pre-contract due diligence, ongoing monitoring, contract management, and termination.
 ThirdPartyIQ structures the workflow around that lifecycle, so every stage produces documentation examiners look for.

 Proportionate to vendor criticality